- Purpose and Applicability

 This guidance provides researchers, the Human Subjects Division (HSD), and the UW Institutional Review Boards (IRBs) with an overview of the requirements and best practices for obtaining regulatorily compliant and meaningful consent, parental permission, and assent for participation in research.
 This information applies to:

-- All research reviewed by the UW IRB, including non-UW institutions and sites for which the UW IRB is providing review.
+- All research reviewed by the UW IRB, including non-UW institutions and sites for which the UW IRB is providing review, unless otherwise indicated.

 - UW research reviewed by an external (non-UW) IRB.